mruga30/Deep-Learning/Problem Set 3/README.md

 # Problem Set 2
-The code is written in MATLAB and the Data is two images created synthetically.
+The code is written in MATLAB and the Data: two images created synthetically.
 Images are: 40x40 in size, all black (zeros) except a white vertical stripe or a white horizontal stripe

 In this set, we differentiate between two synthetic images using a simple Convolutional Neural Network architecture.